annaskoulikari/vue-events/README.md

 2. Run `yarn install`
 3. In one terminal run `yarn serve`
 4. In another terminal run `json-server --watch db.son` in order to start the server
+5. Visit http://localhost:8080/ and marvel at your app!

 ## Project setup
 ```